Prometaphase

-Prometaphase is the phase of mitosis following prophase and preceding metaphase in eukaryotic somatic cells.
+Prometaphase is the stage of mitosis following prophase and preceding metaphase in eukaryotic somatic cells.
 In prometaphase, the nuclear membrane breaks apart into numerous "membrane vesicles," and the chromosomes inside form protein structures called kinetochores.
 Kinetochore microtubules emerging from the centrosomes at the poles (ends) of the spindle reach the chromosomes and attach to the kinetochores, throwing the chromosomes into agitated motion.
 Other spindle microtubules make contact with microtubules coming from the opposite pole.
 Forces exerted by protein "motors" associated with spindle microtubules move the chromosomes toward the centre of the cell.

 Prometaphase is not always presented as a distinct part of mitosis.
 In sources that do not use the term, the events described here are instead assigned to late prophase and early metaphase.

 Types of microtubules

 The microtubules are composed of two types, kinetochore microtubules and non-kinetochore microtubules.